kickstand-ui/kickstand-ui/docs/getting-started/installation.md

 ## CDN

-If you would like to use the components without a JavaScript framework, adding the design system to your project is as simple as adding a few references onto your HTML page.
+You can also add it to your project by dropping a couple of tags.

 ```html
 <link rel="stylesheet" href="https://unpkg.com/kickstand-ui/dist/kickstand-ui.css" />